-The root of happiness is that I am a Jew
+The Root of Happiness is that I am a Jew

-In Rebbe Nachman’s tale of the Seven Beggars, Rabbenu tells us:
+Discovering the root of happiness in Rebbe Nachman’s tale of the Seven Beggars, Rabbenu tells us:

 “Because the main aspect of all the arrows that were shot at the King’s daughter, which refers to the Shechina, which is the congregation of Israel, is the aspect of sadness.
 Therefore, as soon as a person wants to return to Hashem, he experiences sadness and bitter darkness, G-d forbid, and he needs to make himself happy at every moment.
 How?

 “With the fact that He did not make me a gentile…”

 We need to delve into the meaning of what it means to be a Jew.